 The promise of no-code is significant.
 Create apps and websites without ever having to learn how to code.
-It opens up development opportunities for more people using a GUI (Graphical User Interface) rather than dealing with the nuance of coding.
+It opens up development opportunities for more people using a GUI (Graphical User Interface) rather than dealing with the nuances of coding.

 In other words, don’t worry about the code that makes things happen, just drag and drop elements where you want them.
 It lets you visualize what things look like to the end-user.